vinayhr01/US-Home-Prices-Analysis-Project/README.md

 ## Supply and demand factors impacting US home prices over the last 20 years

-* Considered time period for all supply and demand factors are from 1st January 2003 to 1st April 2023 in terms of quarters in an year.
+* Considered time period for all supply and demand factors are from 1st January 2003 to 1st April 2023 have quarter of an year incremented values
 * All data are from taken from [Economic Research Federal Reserve Bank of St. Louis](https://fred.stlouisfed.org).
 * Considered [S&amp;P/Case-Shiller U.S. National Home Price Index](https://fred.stlouisfed.org/series/CSUSHPISA#) as proxy for home prices.
 * Considered 30+ factors (refer [Factors.csv](https://github.com/vinayhr01/US-Home-Prices-Analysis-Project/blob/main/Factors.csv) file for all factors) which could have direct or indirect impact on home prices by searching the data source, [Economic Research Federal Reserve Bank of St. Louis](https://fred.stlouisfed.org) using housing related keywords.

 ### Procedure followed to filter these 30+ factors

-* All factors are quarter yearly obtained data
+* If any factors have less data than time period mentioned above, the missing values are handled by using mean simple imputation method and according to requirements.
+* For instance, [Interest Rates, Discount Rate for United States (INTDSRUSM193N)](https://fred.stlouisfed.org/series/INTDSRUSM193N) had 7 values missing and had been filled using mean simple imputation method (refer [MLmodel.py](https://github.com/vinayhr01/US-Home-Prices-Analysis-Project/blob/49f7cff5ac010564062e9ea573aca33b851b92b0/MLmodel.py#L19-L31))